 Section P: Tax Reliefs and Allowances Overview

-Tax reliefs and allowances are incentives provided by the government to reduce the tax burden on businesses, encouraging investment, growth, and innovation.
-These reliefs and allowances can significantly impact a company’s profitability and cash flow.
+Tax reliefs and allowances are government mechanisms to reduce the tax burden on businesses and incentivise investment, growth, and innovation.
+Understanding the scope of these reliefs enables finance directors and business owners to manage cash flow and reduce effective tax liabilities.

 1. Key Business Tax Reliefs